audulus/rui/docs/state.md

 `State` implements `Binding`, so it has `get` and `set` functions, and can be passed directly to views.
 Typically though, you'd use the `bind!` macro to create a `Binding` to something inside your state, and then pass that to a view.

+The type held by `State` must implement `Clone`, but it should also be inexpensive to clone.
+Use `Rc` as necessary to avoid cloning pieces of your data model.
+Consider using [immutable data structures](https://crates.io/crates/im) for your data model.